 24. Images are important – they grab attention and explain the content visually.
 A study by MDG Advertising says visuals increase views by 94%.
 Stay away from images that are too “stock-y” – consider using shots you take or images you manipulate.

 25. SEO is constantly changing but it’s important to understand and incorporate the basics like keywords, meta descriptions, tags, anchor text, H1 and H2 headings, image alt text and inbound and outbound links.
+This is something that is becoming more popular for businesses to help them to increase their search engine optimization.
+To make sure that this has been done effectively and to the highest standards, you may decide to enlist the help of agencies who specialize in B2B SEO backlinks so that you have a better chance of ranking higher in the search engines.

 26. Promotion of your posts across a variety of social media platforms including LinkedIn Pulse, your company Facebook and LinkedIn pages, Twitter, Google Plus, and Medium, among others, gets your content in front of a huge audience.
 Certain types of companies will benefit from posting on visual sites like Pinterest, Instagram and YouTube.